karans98/Fetch/README.md

 8. Create a Flask web application rendering an HTML template.
 The application can be run locally using the app.run() method, making it accessible through a web browser.

 Hence, once the user searches by category/retailer/brand, the list of relevant offers is populated.

+### Additional Points
+- In a production pipeline, especially with large datasets, we can use a database management system (e.g., SQL database) for efficient querying and indexing.
+We can implement rigorous testing and use version control to track and facilitate collaboration.
+We can plan for horizontal scaling to handle increased traffic.

+- For receipt classification or entity recognition, since the BERT model is already present in the pipeline we can fine-tune the BERT model for text classification or Named Entity Recognition (NER).

 ## How to run -